 Basic Census Geography currently in use: (state, county, tract, block-group, block).
 Note: Data is also aggregated for "place" (cities and towns) and other political/administrative divisions such as census county divisions (ccd) and municipal civil divisions (mcd).

 Please Note: Many statistics are collected only through a sample count.
 This means that there are fewer statistics available for the smaller geographies.
 In addition, some data is suppressed for very small geographic areas, e.g. census blocks, to protect individual privacy.

 1790 - 2010: Social Explorer.

-Includes data from the Decennial Censuses (back to 1790), the American Community Survey (began in 2005), and religion data (back to 1980), along with other datasets not derived from the census.
+Includes data from the Decennial Censuses (back to 1790), the American Community Survey (2005 --) ,along with other datasets not derived from the census,such as religion data (back to 1980).

 1970-2010, reallocated to 2010 census boundaries: Social Explorer: Tables